hyperspy/hyperspy/doc/user_guide/model.rst

 Bounded optimisation
 ^^^^^^^^^^^^^^^^^^^^

-Problems of ill-conditioning and divergence can be ameliorated by using bounded optimization.
+Problems of ill-conditioning and divergence can be improved by using bounded optimization.
+All components' parameters have the attributes `parameter.bmin` and `parameter.bmax` ("bounded min" and "bounded max").
+When fitting using the `bounded=True` argument by `m.fit(bounded=True)` or `m.multifit(bounded=True)`, these attributes set the minimum and maximum values allowed for `parameter.value`.

 Currently, not all optimizers support bounds - see the :ref:`table above <optimizers-table>`.
 In the following example a gaussian histogram is fitted using a :class:`~._components.gaussian.Gaussian` component using mpfit and bounds on the ``centre`` parameter.